awslabs/amazon-timestream-tools/README.md

 To understand the performance and scale capabilities of Amazon Timestream, you can run the following workload:
 * [Running large scale workloads with Amazon Timestream](https://github.com/awslabs/amazon-timestream-tools/tree/master/tools/perf-scale-workload/)

-You can also the following tools to continuously send data to Amazon Timestream:
+You can use the following tools to continuously send data to Amazon Timestream:
 * [Publishing data with Amazon Kinesis to send to Amazon Timestream](https://github.com/awslabs/amazon-timestream-tools/blob/master/tools/kinesis_ingestor/)
 * [Multi-threaded continuous data generator for writing DevOps metrics into Amazon Timestream](https://github.com/awslabs/amazon-timestream-tools/blob/master/tools/continuous-ingestor/)